Academic advising is a crucial element of

 Liberal Arts Requirements

 before graduation.
 They are designed to provide a broad experience and to

 when a student may drop a course or add a course to his or her schedule without

 until the 10th week of the semester, students may withdraw from a course.
-This form requires the signature of the student's academic advisor.
+In the College of Liberal Arts and Sciences, this form requires the signature of the student's academic advisor.
 A "W" is recorded on the student's transcript and the

 least 12 credits to be considered full-time.
 This is important for

 students meet with their academic advisors to plan the following semester's

 Hours, Contact, and Location Info